kfactory-dev/handbook/docs/workplace/remote.md

 category: 4.
 Workplace
 ---

-# A memo on location and collaboration
+# Remote Work: location and collaboration

-Centrifuge is at home in Berlin.
-When we started out, we were 4 people spread across 9 hours of time difference and none of us were less than 2hrs of flight time away.
-It was not ideal but we have worked very closely together for many years.
-Getting on phone calls and traveling to see each other was workable but as the team grew, we made the conscious decision to have Berlin as the location for our office for our team.
-Berlin has a vibrant crypto scene, is an easy place to move to, and overall, as most of you would probably agree, is a pretty rad place to be.
-But more importantly, at a stage where we have so many questions to still figure out, where we are still working on the foundation of our strategy and our products, having a lot of time in the same room is very important.
+Centrifuge started remote only, then was briefly geographically focused on Berlin and is spreading out again across the globe.
+Over the years we have experimented with various tools.
+This page describes some of the background and conventions we hold ourselves to.

-Now, in the age of broadband and webcams it's very easy to have a somewhat immersive conversation over many thousand kilometers but it requires effort and doesn't come close to the real thing.
+In the age of broadband and webcams it's very easy to have a somewhat immersive conversation over many thousand kilometers but it requires effort and doesn't come close to the real thing.
 The non-verbal part of a meeting gets missed by remote attendees.
 A study found that 7% of any message is conveyed through words, 38% through certain vocal elements, and 55% through nonverbal elements (facial expressions, gestures, posture, etc).